Like many theological disciplines, Practical theology can leave you feeling like there’s more questions than answers.

 Andrew Root argues that this “Anselmian call for “faith seeking understanding” may start and gather its energy not in rational study of past theological points but in the pursuit to make sense of our concrete and lived experiences of Jesus who finds us in a hole, knocks us from our horse, or comes to our daughter in her sleep.”

 Theology is both a scandal and a privilege.
 As human beings we can speak about the nature of God and seek to understand who God is.
 The good news is that God reveals himself to us and allows us to speak of Him, He even gives us metaphor and ritual to help with the process.
 The beauty of communion and of being broken, received and sent out is a beautiful reminder of the nature of Jesus Christ and His salvation.

 But practical theology comes with something of a health warning too as we explore our own practice.
 Karl Barth once said that you cannot say God by saying “man” in a loud voice.

 Theology without a speaking God is anthropology, it’s just our way of understanding the world.

 So Practical Theology also involves the mystery of God, the things we don’t know.
 Here again we are both helped and left confused.
 There’s never been a theological consensus in our faith.
-There’s always been different opinions and always been unsettledness to faith.
+There’s always been different opinions and always been an unsettledness to faith.
 Our doubts and questions, the mystery of God is part of faith seeking understanding.
-We can explore with confidence and without worrying yet we will be disappointed if sure answers are what we’re after.
+We can explore with confidence and without worrying, yet we will be disappointed if sure answers are what we’re after.

 Theology is Christocentric